bcgov/bcstats-govt-service-locations/README.md

 If you would like to contribute to the guide, please see our [CONTRIBUTING](CONTRIBUTING.md) guideleines.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+In addition, no contributor will push data to this repository as no data will be stored in this repository.

 ## License